JoshBirnbaum/distributed-methodology/Methodology.md

    is distributed across the team.

-1. Each team chooses a version control system and follows the conventions for that system.
+1. The team chooses a version control system and follows the conventions for that system.
+    - This could be google docs, github, or any other suitable version control.